TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

-qqX is safe but not infallible.
 Use the Github **clone** button for the latest bug fixes ...

 The recent bug that stopped the creation of first time snapshots has now been fixed.
-The same with the bug in the config wizard not adding 'G' to ram= line which caused new distros to fail to start in both quickemu & qqX ...
+The same with the bug in the config wizard not adding 'G' to the ram= line which caused new distros to fail to start in both quickemu & qqX

 But just to be extra safe, while we are at Release 1.1.05, an extra layer of qemu-img disk health checks has now been added to the disk info function.
 Give it a try.